fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Example: a `.dll` coming from a NuGet package built with C# 7.1 will be interpreted as if all reference types are nullable, including constraints, generics, etc.

 This means that warnings will be emitted when `null` is not properly accounted for.
-Additionally, when older non-F# components are eventually recompiled with C# 8.0, it will likely be an API-breaking change that will force new F# code to go back and do away with any redundant `null` checks.
+Additionally, when older non-F# components are eventually recompiled with C# 8.0, `null`-safe code may be doing redundant `null` checks.
+It may be worth calling that out as a warning.

 #### F# 5.0 consuming F# assemblies that do not have nullability